dekorateio/dekorate/docs/documentation/helm.md

         paths:
           - backend:
               service:
-                name: helm-on-kubernetes-example ## And this property
+                name: helm-on-kubernetes-example ## (2)
                 port:
                   name: http
             path: /
             pathType: Prefix
 ```

-For this scenario, you need to provide a comma-separated list of JSONPath expressions to be mapped to the same property `myModule.name`:
+From this example, we need to map the value `helm-on-kubernetes-example` which is used in two places: (1) `metadata.name` and (2) `spec.rules..http.paths..backend.service.name` to the same property `myModule.name`.
+For doing this, we need to provide a comma-separated list of JSONPath expressions to be mapped to `myModule.name`:

 ```
 dekorate.helm.name=myChart